Introduction

 Reaffirmation

 The result was my dissertation through seven separate threads, four currently public, and three more additions for my book.
 While the assessments are completely original, with insights that I’m surprised have not been shared yet, not all of the points of contention were originally found by me.
-I’ve just found new items.
+I’ve just developed new scripturally relevant points that have not surfaced through others yet.Â

 The result is that I believe at least part of the Adventist church is flirting with disaster if they try to cover it up.
-This isn’t to say the Adventism isn’t trying.
-There are scholarly articles coming out of places like Andrews University, and more casual ones shared by the Adventists through Spectrum Magazine –but these are self assessments, and I think they could go further in identifying what has been falsified.
+This isn’t to say the Adventism isn’t trying, both one way, and some the other.
+To their credit, there are scholarly articles coming out of places like Andrews University, and more casual ones shared by the Adventists through Spectrum Magazine –but these are self assessments, and I think they could go further in identifying what has been falsified.Â

-Here I will quickly summarize the four existing articles i have written, as my primary reasons for leaving the Adventist church.
-The first two of these are contrary to fundamental beliefs of the SDA church.
+Here I will quickly summarize the four released articles that I have written, as my primary reasons for leaving the Adventist church.
+The first two of these are contrary to fundamental beliefs of the SDA church.Â

 - Ellen G White is an unfaithful prophet (willing to speak from herself):

-Scripture, however, is explicit that no one—not the angels in heaven or even the Son of God—knows the time of His return.
+EGW asserted that Christ was to return within her lifetime, presenting details so specific that they could not later be reinterpreted or retracted.
+She claimed these revelations were communicated to her directly by an angel, and reaffirmed this statement through more than one vision.Scripture, however, is explicit that no one—not the angels in heaven or even the Son of God—knows the time of His return.
 Christ instructed believers to discern the signs of the times, not to rely on any individual claiming privileged revelation to determine divine timing.
-In my view, this contradiction strikes at the core of the issue and exemplifies the warning that “even Satan disguises himself as an angel of light.”My dissertation demonstrates that, in this debate, Adventists are unwilling to apply biblical standards consistently or faithfully when those standards conflict with EGW’s claims.
+In my view, this contradiction strikes at the core of the issue and exemplifies the warning that “even Satan disguises himself as an angel of light.”

 - The reason why this particular point is being incorrectly defended by the Adventist church has all been my own work.
 The point of contention however, has been around for a long time.
 The EGW Estate defends the failure by stating that many prophets reneged on potential prophetic events.
 But the SDA leaders who wrote the defense missed the point.
 The angel couldn’t have had this information in the first place.
 In the same chapter where Jesus tells us false prophets will have signs to convince others, he also specifies that neither angels nor the Son of God know about the time, but the Father only.
 Please go read the full article.